-Our founder, Robert Baden-Powell, called scouting “a game”— a game the BPSA feels should be open and available to everyone.
+The founder of scouting, Robert Baden-Powell, called scouting “a game”— a game OSG feels should be open and available to everyone.
 This spirit of fun, positivity, and shared experience is at the heart of everything we do— even those activities that are quite serious at heart.

 We accomplish these aims by using Baden-Powell’s “scout method”— a system of progressive self-education that uses these tools:

 As a traditional scouts, we model the uniform that was worn in B-P’s time.
 The uniform is simple, utilitarian, and designed to be tough and worn in the outdoors.
 It is also designed to be relatively uncluttered.
 You’ll find that the uniform is not covered from one side to another with badges and other items but is designed to showcase an individual’s scouting work while still looking neat and, as B-P would have said, “smart.”

 The uniform is an integral part of the Scout Method.
 As B-P said, “Smartness in uniform and correctness in detail may seem a small matter, but has its value in the development of self-respect, and means an immense deal to the reputation of the Movement among outsiders who judge by what they see.”
 If members dress like scouts, they will act like scouts.
 Wearing our uniform sets the example.

 If a group, scout, or family—due to finances, environment, or other reasons—find purchasing a uniform to be inaccessible, they are still scouts.
 Baden-Powell himself stated, “I have often said, ‘I don’t give a fig whether a Scout wears a uniform or not so long as his heart is in his work and he carries out the Scout Law.’
 But the fact is that there is hardly a Scout who does not wear the uniform if he can afford to buy it.
 The spirit prompts him to it.”